firebase/firebase-ios-sdk/FirebaseInstallations/API_KEY_RESTRICTIONS.md

 The following SDKs updates introduce a dependency on the [Firebase Installations API](https://pantheon.corp.google.com/apis/library/firebaseinstallations.googleapis.com), a new infrastructure service for Firebase:

-- Analytics,
+- Analytics
-- Cloud Messaging,
+- Cloud Messaging
-- Remote Config,
+- Remote Config
-- In-App Messaging,
+- In-App Messaging
-- A/B Testing,
+- A/B Testing
-- Performance Monitoring,
+- Performance Monitoring
-- ML Kit, and
+- ML Kit
-- Instance ID.
+- Instance ID

 As a result, API restrictions you may have applied to API keys used by your Firebase applications may have to be updated to allow your apps to call the Firebase Installations API.